7 Steps to a Thriving Butterfly Garden

-Go to the neighborhood nursery and purchase your plants.
-Ask the staff when is the best time to plant, how to grow the plants and if there are any special needs.
+Go to the neighborhood nursery and purchase your plants, soil, and other gardening items.
+Ask the staff when is the best time to plant, how to grow the plants, and if there are any special needs.
 Take the plants home and prepare them for planting.

 5. Plant Your Garden